-At least thirty (30) minutes before the game is scheduled to begin, the scorer shall be supplied with the name and number of each player who will start the game.
+At least 30 minutes before the game is scheduled to begin, the scorers shall be supplied with the name and number of each player who will start the game.
 Failure to comply with this provision shall be reported to the League Office.